As gyms and studios fight to reopen, at-home fitness has taken center stage.

 Of course, that’s not the case.
 Mainly because it’s not the point.
 As it stands, the success or failure of home fitness hinges on the business model where a piece of hardware is tethered to a content subscription.
 Everything else is an afterthought.

 Constructed in the likeness of the traditional fitness industry, home fitness isn’t all that disruptive.
-For now, it’s more like fitness 2.0.

 As it stands, the future of fitness is being characterized as a competition between at-home options like Peloton, who are poised to overtake gyms and studios.